tarwn/lessthandot-hugo/blogs/content/posts/2009-02-04-an-interview-with-kevin-kline-about-sql.md

 **Denis: Is the book geared towards a beginner/intermediate level user or do you have to be an advanced user to really utilize the information in this book?**

 KK> This book is more of an intermediate + book, since it is a syntax reference.
-For example, the book assumes you know what command you want to look up and doesn't spend a lot of time educating you as to which command you should use for a given business requirement, as is the case with most O'Reilly books from the “In a Nutshell” series.
-For beginning SQL, I recommend “Learning SQL” also published by O'Reilly & Associates.
+For example, the book assumes you know what command you want to look up and doesn't spend a lot of time educating you as to which command you should use for a given business requirement, as is the case with most O'Reilly books from the "In a Nutshell" series.
+For beginning SQL, I recommend "Learning SQL" also published by O'Reilly & Associates.

 **Denis: What are the most important things a person can do to master SQL?**